monier/afina/docs/architecture_overview.md

 *   **Containerization**: Docker, Docker Compose.
 *   **Testing**: xUnit, Testcontainers.

-## Zero-Knowledge Architecture
+## Zero-Knowledge / Pluggable Encryption Architecture
-*   **Client-Side Encryption**: Data is encrypted on the client side before being sent to the server.
+*   **Server-Side Encryption**: Data is encrypted by a dedicated Encryption Service before being stored.
-*   **Master Key**: Each tenant has a master key, never stored in plain text on the server.
+*   **Pluggable**: Tenants can define their own Encryption Service URL.
-*   **Key Management**: Keys are derived from user passwords or managed via a secure key exchange mechanism (details in Security Design).
+*   **Key Management**: Keys are managed by the Encryption Service, not the main application.
+*   **Versioning & Rotation**: Data includes metadata about the key version and algorithm used.

 ## Diagram
 ```mermaid